MarcoDVisser/aprof/README.md

 ## Examples

 The code below defines a simple function "foo" that illustrates the inefficiency of growing data.
-We then run R's profiler to time the execution of the function and its various components, we then use aprof to analyse the profiling data (see below under "Examples of output").
+We then run R's profiler to time the execution of the function and its various components,  aprof is then used to analyse the profiling data (see below under "Examples of output").

 ```r
 require(aprof)